 Blend on low to get started, then on high for 30 seconds in a high speed blender, or about a minute in a standard blender, until smooth.

 Drink immediately, or within 24 hours for maximum flavor and nutrition

 We enjoy this every day.
 Sometimes twice.
 I often take a quart jar of smoothie with me when I go someplace that I know I'll get hungry.
 There are a million recipes online for other varieties of green smoothies.
 I never really follow the recipes for them, but I love to see other ideas of things people have used and enjoy in their smoothies.
 I encourage you to try this recipe, and then branch out to other vegetable and fruit combinations.
 If you're squeamish about too many greens, try just adding two large leaves or a handful of baby spinach to a fruit smoothie at first.
 You'll see it's pretty innocuous; spinach especially blends up smooth and tasty.
 I think it's really delicious!

-Interested in upgrading your blender?
+Interested in upgrading to a high speed blender?
+Your smoothies will be amazingly creamy.
 I don't go a day without using my Blendtec, often twice.
 Once you try a truly powerful blender, you will never go back!
-I'm posting the Amazon ad link below to my beloved Blendtec, as well as the other leading brand, Vitamix, for comparison.
+I'm posting the ad link below to my beloved Blendtec, as well as the other leading brand, Vitamix, for comparison.
 Please check it out if you're interested.
 Every purchase through my ad link helps provide us with a little bit of income.

 Share the article to support the site!

 4/ 5Oleh Mellow De Tray